-Races include: State Superintendent of Public Instruction, Judicial, South Milwaukee Municipal Mayor, School District School Board Member (3) and County Referendum on a Vehicle Registrations Fee (wheel tax).
+Races include: State Superintendent of Public Instruction, Judicial, South Milwaukee Municipal Mayor, School District School Board Member (3) and County Referendum on a Vehicle Registration Fee (wheel tax).

 PLEASE NOTE THAT WISCONSIN LAW NOW REQUIRES THAT YOU SUBMIT A COPY OF YOUR PHOTO ID TO US BEFORE WE CAN MAIL YOU AN ABSENTEE BALLOT.